manateeit/rools/package-tools/README.md

 3. The workflow will automatically build, test, and publish both packages to their respective registries

-The workflow runs automatically on:
+The workflows run automatically on:
-- Push to any branch (development builds)
+- Push to any branch (development builds via dev-builds.yml)
+- Push to main branch (via build-packages.yml)
-- Pull requests to the main branch
+- Pull requests to the main branch (via build-packages.yml)
-- Creation of a new release
+- Creation of a new release (via build-packages.yml)

 ## License